 A splenectomy will rarely be recommended for G6PD deficiency.
 Folic acid and iron supplements may help during haemolytic events.
 Fortunately most cases of acute haemolysis are self-limiting and short-lived.

 In rare cases a blood transfusion may be required, however, this will usually only be necessary in those with chronic haemolysis.
 In the chronic condition, no stressor is required and haemolysis occurs during normal red blood cell metabolism.
-It is important to avoid complications in cases of chronic haemolysis as the condition can lead to hypovolemic shock (severe blood and fluid loss) and acute renal failure.
+It is important to avoid complications in cases of chronic haemolysis as the condition can lead to hypovolemic shock and acute renal failure.

 People who have a deficiency in G6PD are predisposed to the development of sepsis, so symptoms should be monitored and, as far as possible, stressors should be avoided.

 Male babies with a mutation in the G6PD gene are twice as likely to experience neonatal hyperbilirubinaemia.
 This occurs when there is an excess of bilirubin in the blood.
-Bilirubin is formed by the breakdown of red blood cells.
 It is unclear why the bilirubin accumulates, but likely to be caused, at least in part, by impaired clearance by the liver. babies who are affected may require phototherapy or, in severe cases, transfusion.